 "Keeping active, getting plenty of sleep, reducing excess body fat, especially abdominal, and not smoking also help to keep the body's resting level of inflammation at a lower level.
 These factors are more strongly associated with higher levels of pain," he says.

 Want to quit smoking?
 Book a smoking cessation appointment with your local pharmacist today.

 On the subject of keeping active, exercise can be a useful tool in keeping the joints mobile and comfortable.

 It always seems to be the go-to advice for a healthy lifestyle, but keeping active really can work wonders for your body and mind - including pain management.
 Just make sure to choose an activity that's not going to put too much pressure on your bones.

 "Exercise will improve your circulation and help to keep you warmer.
-The weather might put you off doing long outdoor walks but there are many indoor options, like doing a yoga class, trying aerobics or using the treadmill at the gym," Chikusu adds.
+The weather might put you off doing long outdoor walks but there are many indoor options for low-impact, weight-bearing exercises, like doing a yoga class," Chikusu adds.

 "Simple stretching exercises, like stretching your arms in the air, keep your joints moving properly.
 They are designed to help ease aches and pains by stretching the joints and muscles in your body.
 Strengthening exercises help you to strengthen your muscles so they can support your joints.
 You may want to try Pilates to help strengthen muscles and improve posture.

 "Low-impact fitness classes like t'ai chi and yoga are also good options for people with arthritis or joint pain, and you can do these indoors during the winter."

 Another exercise that's good for the joints, especially if you're in severe pain, is swimming or pool-based exercises, March adds.
 That's because the water takes the weight of your body and allows you to move with less pressure on your joints.